Viking CHAMPS Summer Camp Offers Health Care Immersive

 According to the executive director of Pathways to Practice at CSU, Dr. Timothy McKnight, the overall goal was to expose the kids to the various healthcare options within CSU studies and the workplace.

-???This was the first year of our collaboration with the Pratt Center in a relationship developed by [Shermelle] Shaffer, and we are so excited to build upon our relationship,??? he said. ???We had nine Pratt Center kids who are former Sullivan-Deckard Scholars, and two were student workers for the camp.???
+"This was the first year of our collaboration with the Pratt Center in a relationship developed by [Shermelle] Shaffer, and we are so excited to build upon our relationship," he said.
+"We had nine Pratt Center kids who are former Sullivan-Deckard Scholars, and two were student workers for the camp."

 The collaboration with the Pratt Center is fantastic one, working with students who are aging-out of foster care who often then attend Cleveland State.

-???The cool thing is I was introduced to [director] Jarett Pratt, [and] with that introduction, I told him what we do, and we were both on fire talking about things such as needing our students to be a part of the program,??? said Shaffer.
+"The cool thing is I was introduced to [director] Jarett Pratt, [and] with that introduction, I told him what we do, and we were both on fire talking about things such as needing our students to be a part of the program," said Shaffer.

-???So, Dr. McKnight and I worked together and held those seats for those students to be able to participate in our summer Viking CHAMPS program.???
+"So, Dr. McKnight and I worked together and held those seats for those students to be able to participate in our summer Viking CHAMPS program."

 The final day was full of pomp, circumstance and excitement, with students presenting a clinical case study with the final and correct diagnosis.
 In addition, representatives from the Cleveland Clinic were on-hand to discuss various healthcare options, including Respiratory therapy, Pathology Assistant, and cardiac sonography.

-IMG_3740.jpgThat was just the beginning.
+That was just the beginning.

-???We had a great breakfast, [along with] parents and grandparents being there, and then students from the Pratt Center came over to our building (the IM building),??? said Shaffer. ???We just had some fun, including popcorn, cotton candy, ice cream, and a DJ, so it was just to celebrate our students and [tell them] great job!???
+"We had a great breakfast, [along with] parents and grandparents being there, and then students from the Pratt Center came over to our building (the IM building)," said Shaffer.
+"We just had some fun, including popcorn, cotton candy, ice cream, and a DJ, so it was just to celebrate our students and [tell them] great job!"

 DISTINGUISHED HONOR